-The Quasi Contract are not contract in full fledge because there is no offer and acceptance by the parties, but there are some circumstances where the contractual obligation arises.
+Quasi contract is not a full-fledged contract because there is no offer and acceptance by the parties.
+But there are some circumstances where the contractual obligation arises.
 These five circumstances of quasi contracts are:

-The person who is supplying, is entitled to recover from the property of such incompetent person.
+The person who is supplying is entitled to recover from the property of such an incompetent person.

-Note: Such incompetent person is not personally liable.
+Note: Such an incompetent person is not personally liable.

-1. One person is interested in the payment of money, that is why he pays for it.
+I. One person is interested in the payment of money, which is why he pays for it.

-2. Another person is bound by law to pay the same but he fails to pay.
+II.
+Another person is bound by law to pay the same, but he fails to pay.

-2. If the person making the payment or delivering the thing must not do so gratuitously which means he should expect payment for the same.
+II.
+If the person making the payment or delivering the thing must not do so gratuitously, which means he should expect payment for the same.

 When all the above conditions are satisfied, the person receiving the benefit becomes bound to pay the compensation to the person conferring the benefit.